Unit 1.1 - Introduction

 Uninitialized memory

-There is one more trick: our current function initializes and zeroes out the memory for result
+There is one more trick: our current function initializes the qoi_desc

-.
-That is wasteful because the extern function will overwrite these zeroes.
-Because the extern function is linked in, the compiler likely does not have enough information to optimize the zeroing out away.
+struct with zeros (or whatever values you put there while creating an instance of the struct).
+This is wasteful because the extern function will overwrite these values.
+Because the extern function is linked in, the compiler likely does not have enough information to optimize this.

 :